steevaavoo/terraform-aks-pipelines/notes.md

 12. When that finishes, take a look at Artifacts published, inside the **Drop/Terraform** folder you should find the nginxdemocluster.tf file.

 So we've set up the environment from which Terraform can build the cluster we want.
-Later I'll add more suporting files to allow us to deploy the nginxdemo itself to the K8s cluster.
+Later I'll add more supporting files to allow us to deploy the nginxdemo itself to the K8s cluster.

-## Setting up the Build Pipeline
+### Setting up the Releases (Build) Pipeline

 1. Navigate to **Pipelines -> Releases** and click **New pipeline**